Echinocactus platyacanthus Link & Otto

 How to Grow and Care

-It is best to repot in the beginning of the growing season, or summer.
+It is best to repot at the beginning of the growing season, or summer.
 To repot a cactus, make sure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.

 Learn more at How to Grow and Care for Echinocactus.